HD 20794 d: Characteristics

-82 G. Eridani d takes 650 day to complete an orbit around its sun.
+HD 20794 d takes 650 day to complete an orbit around its sun.
 It is located at an average orbital distance of 1.35 AU, which would make it within the habitable zone (HZ), a region where water can exist in a liquid state.
 However, due to its eccentric orbit, the distance varies from 0.8 to 2.0 AU.
-At its longest separation from 82 G. Eridani, the apoastron, it orbits beyond the habitable zone, and the irradiaton received decreases by a factor of 7 compared to periastron.
-About 59% of its orbit is spent in the optimistic habitable zone, 34% is spent in the conservative HZ, and 3% outside the HZ.
-It is believed that water on the surface would freeze in the apoastron due to the low temperature.
+At its longest separation from its star, the apoastron, it orbits beyond the habitable zone, and the irradiaton received decreases by a factor of 7 compared to periastron.
+About 59% of its orbit is spent in the optimistic habitable zone, 34% is spent in the conservative HZ, and 41% outside the HZ.
+It is believed that water on the surface would freeze when the planet is in the outer part of its highly elliptical orbit, beyond the habitable zone, due to the low temperature.

 Discovery and observations

 The planet was first spotted in a radial velocity survey in 2023 by M. Cretignier and three other authors.
 The team observed five nearby Sun-like stars: Tau Ceti, HD 192310, 61 Virginis, HD 109200 and 82 G. Eridani.
 In 82 G. Eridani, they confirmed two planets with orbital periods of 18 and 89 days, which were already known to exist since 2011, and detected a periodic signal of 650 days, which could be the orbital period of another planet, in a more distant and eccentric orbit.
 The findings were published in August 2023, in the journal Astronomy and Astrophysics and the preprint repository arXiv.
 At that time 82 G. Erdani d was not confirmed.

 The planet was confirmed in a follow-up study by N. Nari et al., which was published on October 15, 2024, about a year after the initial detection, also in the journal Astronomy and Astrophysics.
 The 650-day periodic signal was found to be the orbital period of planet d, and the same planets confirmed by Cretignier et al. were also detected.
 The confirmation was done by the doppler spectroscopy method, joining two-decade radial velocity observations from the HARPS and ESPRESSO spectrographs.
 The YARARA pipeline was then used to improve the quality of the HARPS observations.